-- Pick a few games that you want to take a look at, successful ones and see what other features they have (I like to pick successful games, because it’s harder to improve something that is already good, so you’ll have to come up with something interesting to improve it!)
+- Pick a few games that you want to take a look at, preferably successful ones, and see what other features they have (I like to pick successful games because it’s harder to improve something that is already good, so you’ll have to come up with something interesting to improve it!)

 Example of Rentable items/characters/units/buildings

 I started by filtering the market based on this feature in Market Explorer to if there are some popularity differences between Japan, the US & China (iOS), and it turns out there are indeed.
 (I also did a little bit of a deep dive checking what are the sub-genre shares in each market)